thin-edge/thin-edge.io/docs/src/references/c8y-configuration-management.md

   * download and upload the configuration files on demand,
   * notify the progress of the configuration operations to the main device via MQTT.

-For each kind of child device such a specific client has to be implemented and installed, most often on the child-device hardware but not necessarily as one can imagine a process running thin-edge and acting as a proxy for a child device which software cannot be altered.
+For each kind of child device such a specific client has to be implemented and installed on the child-device hardware (To be precise, most often on the child device, but not necessarily as, for a child device which software cannot be altered, one might have to install a protocol adaptor on the main device).

 Here is the protocol that has to be implemented by the child-device configuration client.
 This protocol covers 4 interactions, the child devices: